 ‘She Sends Kisses’ – The Wrens

 The train reaches Donostia’s Amara station while we were listening to Laura Marling’s ‘Rambling Man’.
-Having to cut that one short feels like a sacrilege, and I can tell by Alazne’s expression that she doesn’t like it either, but when we step onto the station, Alazne holds on to my right arm as if she doesn’t want to stop touching me for the entire date.
-After we walk through the main building of the station and exit in front of the Easo square, she nudges me for us to cross through it despite the homeless-looking people that often tend to occupy those benches.
+Having to cut that one short feels like a sacrilege, and I can tell by Alazne’s expression that she doesn’t like it either, but when we step onto the station, Alazne holds on to my right arm as if she wants to keep touching me for the entire date.
+After we walk through the main building of the station and exit in front of the Easo square, she nudges me for us to cut through it despite the homeless-looking people that often tend to occupy those benches.
 As we approach the gazebo, Alazne looks up towards me with a shy smile.

 “I’m very easy to please, I think, and you have already given me the most satisfying forty minutes in a long time.”